An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Per- and polyfluoroalkyl substances (PFAS) are a family of thousands of different chemicals which have been widely used in industrial and consumer products since the 1950s.
-PFAS have been used in many household and industrial products because of their stain- and water-repellent properties.
-PFAS are now present virtually everywhere in the world.
-The Navy and Department of Defense (DoD) have developed proactive policies to address past releases of PFAS, including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), at installations nationwide.
+PFAS, or per- and polyfluoroalkyl substances, are a family of thousands of different chemicals that have been used since the 1950s in many household and industrial products because of their stain- and water- repellent properties.
+PFAS are now present virtually everywhere in the world because of the large amounts that have been manufactured and used.
+Once these compounds are released, many of them tend to stay in the environment for a very long time.
+The Navy and Department of Defense (DoD) have developed policies to address past releases of PFAS at installations nationwide.

 For website questions email the webmaster